High-Volume Leaders: A Closer Look at the Heaviest-Traded Stocks

 Biotechnology & Life Sciences

 • Inhibrx Biosciences (INBX-Q) — High volume paired with a Bullish trend.
-Pipeline updates and partner visibility continue to draw interest; watch for return-to-Bullish confirmations after any Weak Bullish pauses.
+Pipeline updates and partner visibility continue to draw interest.

 • Cabaletta Bio (CABA-Q) — Early-stage gene-therapy name with unusual volume.
 Typical accumulation pattern ahead of program milestones; the recent Bullish Crossover followed by persistent volume is a powerful confirmation.